zacharie410/alma/README.md

 | 0xF0   | `RET_INT`    | Return top of stack as int     |
 | 0xF1   | `RET_FLOAT`  | Return top of stack as float   |

+---

 ## Philosophy

 ALMA is designed to reduce electronic waste by enabling the use of older hardware as useful compute agents in distributed scientific systems.
 By combining a predictable VM with a low-level but expressive instruction set, ALMA provides a foundation for transparent, auditable, and platform-neutral computing.

+---

 ## Rationale for a Custom Bytecode System

-Compared to dynamic scripting (`eval`/`loadstring` in Lua or Python), ALMA offers:
+Compared to dynamic scripting (`eval`/`loadstring`), ALMA offers:

 * **Security**: No dynamic parsing; deterministic opcodes.
 * **Portability**: WASM execution on any modern device or browser.
-* **Formality**: Full instruction set definable in formal methods.
+* **Formality**: Fully definable instruction set and VM.
-* **Energy Efficiency**: Predictable, low-overhead runtime.
+* **Energy Efficiency**: Minimal overhead for embedded and edge nodes.
-* **Scientific Reproducibility**: Bytecode guarantees result stability.
+* **Scientific Reproducibility**: Bytecode ensures consistent results across platforms.

-This supports goals of distributed, low-trust scientific computing.
+---

 ## Use Cases

-* Vectorized AI math on edge nodes
+* Vectorized AI math on edge or browser nodes
 * Bioinformatics pipelines
-* Reproducible numerical experiments
+* Reproducible scientific experiments
-* Cooperative compute over LANs of mixed hardware
-* Educational demonstrations of compilers and VMs
-* WASM execution on smart devices, thin clients, and public infrastructure
+* Peer-to-peer distributed computation
+* Education (VM architecture, compiler design)
+* Web-based citizen science platforms

+---

 ## Future Work

 * Loop and branch control
-* Distributed execution protocol
+* Distributed execution protocol (with fallback and retries)
-* Parameterized macros
+* Parameterized macros and template blocks
-* Energy-per-instruction benchmarking
+* Browser-hosted task queues
+* ALMA-to-LLVM transpiler for backend acceleration
+* ALMA Jupyter kernel for notebooks

+---

 ## Conclusion

 ALMA is a step toward more efficient, accessible scientific computing.
-By lowering runtime complexity and removing dependency on full interpreters, it provides a robust base for deterministic and scalable task execution across devices.
-Through ALMA, idle or legacy hardware can contribute directly to modern research.

-The Python implementation is only the beginning.
-ALMA's portability through WASM positions it as a universal compute layer, capable of running securely across thousands of heterogeneous endpoints.
-Its small footprint and open design offer a foundation for equitable, globally distributed scientific computation.
+Its design encourages equitable access to computation by enabling devices of all classes — from outdated laptops to modern browsers — to participate in scientific workloads.
+With both Python and JavaScript runtimes, ALMA is flexible enough to serve as the foundation for cooperative computing at global scale.

+---

 ## License

 Apache 2.0 License.
-Developed by Zacharie Fortin 2025
+Developed by Zacharie Fortin, 2025.